🧬

 Unique facts and fascinating details

-• Despite their small size, they are fearless and were historically used to hunt rats and rabbits.
+• Despite their small size, they were historically used to drive cattle much larger than themselves.

-• The breed was officially recognized by the FCI in 2016.
+• The breed was officially recognized by the FCI relatively recently, in 2016.

 Frequently Asked Questions